Skip to content

 Can I get a rectangular oak table that extends?

 Yes.
 We supply extendable oak dining tables with a central extension leaf.
-This way you normally have a table of 180 cm that extends to 230 or 260 cm on occasion.
-Contact us for extendable custom tables.
+This way, you normally have a 180 cm table that can be extended to 230 or 260 cm for occasions.
+Contact us for custom extendable tables.

 How do I maintain an oiled oak dining table?